nhsengland/sharing-platform-docs/research/interviews/user-research-20211011.md

 **Quote**

-- One of the main advantages to digital working is to be able to share data and create efficiency for staff and patients in entering each piece of data once only.
-This needs to be done collaboratively.
+" One of the main advantages to digital working is to be able to share data and create efficiency for staff and patients in entering each piece of data once only.
+This needs to be done collaboratively."

-**Alex - The Collaborative Decision Maker**
+## Alex - The Collaborative Decision Maker ##

 "I'm quite new to these technologies…I'm not a digital native, I'm a digital immigrant"